Rio Hondo College logo

 Transfers to: UC, CSU

-This course is designed for the student who wants to develop beginning aural skills, sight-reading, sight-singing, as well as dictation and rhythmic interpretation skills.
-It is recommended for all instrumentalists, singers and composers and required of all music majors.
+This course is designed for students who want to develop beginning aural recognition, sight-singing, and dictation skills.
+It is recommended for all instrumentalists, singers, and composers, and required for all music majors.

 ENGL 101 - College Composition and Research (RHC GE 1b and 8a)GE3.5